RensHofman/SeismicMatch/README.md

 Before you start, make sure that SeismicMatch is installed and the virtual environment in which it is installed is activated.
-Next, choose a location for your new project and create a project folder.
+Next, choose a location for your new project and create a project folder:
 ```console
 >>> mkdir my_tm_project
 >>> cd my_tm_project